ifshivam/redis/README.md

 - Flask (for web application, if applicable)

 ## Installation and Usage
-a.
-In order to install redis use below ubuntu command
+1. In order to install redis use below ubuntu command
    - sudo apt install redis-server
-b. to Start redis server use below command
+2. to Start redis server use below command
    - redis-server